3c-lab/operant-data-pipeline/README.md

   - Interactive Visualization: to generate a web-based dashboard hosted via pythonanywhere providing real-time visualization of Excel output files
   - Backup database: to generate a CSV backup of the relational database from Azure to Dropbox using AzCopy
   - Tableau templates

+Examples and template files are available in those specific folders.